-M. T. BATTLE: [Read the action "Home and Family Service-Constitutional Amendment Directive," to be published in Bulletin 7.]
+M. T. BATTLE: [Read the action "Home and Family Service-Constitutional Amendment Directive," to be published in Bulletin 7.1 delegates to members.
+It is recommended that the Constitution be changed to provide a ratio of one delegate to every 4,300 members, rather than the present ratio of one to every 3,500 members.